Engagement is the key - Communication is your tool - Success is the outcome.

 - Little open chats or group discussions

 Put in your attendees' shoes.
-Trying to engage in an event where there's no much more than just the meetings you had with prospects or being just a spectator is not so attractive.
-Networking can be more than just 1:1 meetings.
-Meaning that making use of all Brella's features is highly recommended.
+Trying to engage in an event where there's not much more than just the meetings you had with prospects or being just a spectator is not so attractive.
+Networking can be more than just 1:1 meetings, which means that using all Brella's features is highly recommended.
 Having the ability to comment onsite the current session, posting questions, or simply making the discussion more lively gives the feeling to your attendees that they're also part of it by simply enabling the side chat in schedule or streams.
 Also, our Breakout rooms are a great tool to create group discussions, open talks, or anything that comes to your mind.

 - No Ads - Sponsors/Partners lose visibility or relevance